nysta12/tdde35_labbar/README.md

 ## Gitlab
 All labs should be handed in through gitlab.ida.liu.se.

 Create a new project in gitlab and name it "Course Code_liu_id 1_liu_id 2".

 So for the course TDDD37 and your LiU IDs are aleda145 and aleda146 name your repo "TDDD37_aleda145_aleda146".

+After you have created your project create a folder structure like in this project, i.e. lab1, lab2, lab3, lab4.

+#### Add your lab assistant
-After a project has been created click "members" under options in the top right corner.
+Click "members" under options in the top right corner.

 Add your lab assistant as a developer in the members tab.

 <img src="/clarifying_pictures/members.jpg"  width="300">